cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

     }
   }

+**Note:** The test of ``workflowToken != null`` is only required because this Mapper could be used outside of a workflow.
+When run from within a workflow, the token is guaranteed to be non-null.

 The `WorkflowToken Java API
 <../../reference-manual/javadocs/co/cask/cdap/api/workflow/WorkflowToken.html)>`__
 includes methods for getting values for different keys, scopes, and nodes.
 The same